nibscbioinformatics/nf-core-conva/docs/usage.md

 ## Gene annotation file

-* You need to provide path of the locally downloaded gene annotation file (refFlat.txt format) to '--annotate'.
+* You need to provide path of the locally downloaded gene annotation file (refFlat.txt) to '--annotate'.

 ## Running the pipeline